sentrysoftware/metricshub/metricshub-doc/src/site/markdown/connector-design-guide/extends.md

 keywords: guide, connector, extends
-description: To defines a set of connectors to extends, you need to declare the connectors under the `extends` sections.
+description: This page defines how to specify the connectors to extend.

 # Extends

+To defines a set of connectors to extends, you need to declare the connectors under the `extends` sections.

 ## Format
 ```yaml